 - (a) Step 1 Departmental Review.
-Any employee who believes that he/she hasclaiming to have a grievance may discuss thehis complaint with such management official in the department in which he/she workswhere employed as the department head may designate.
-If the issue is not resolved within the department within seven (7) business days from the day of presentation, or if the employee elects to submit thehis/her grievance directly to the Association recognized as the representative of that employee's his/her classification, the procedures hereinafter specified may be invoked. - (b) Step 2 Director of Human Resources Review.
+Any employee claiming to have a grievance may discuss the complaint with such management official in the department where employed as the department head may designate.
+If the issue is not resolved within the department within seven (7) business days from the day of presentation, or if the employee elects to submit the grievance directly to the Association recognized as the representative of that employee's classification, the procedures hereinafter specified may be invoked. - (b) Step 2 Director of Human Resources Review.
 Any employee or any official of the Association may notify the Director of Human Resources in writing that a grievance exists, stating the particulars of the grievance and, if possible, the nature of the determination desired.
 The Director of Human Resources shall have twenty (20) business days in which to investigate the issues, meet with the complainant, and attempt to reach a satisfactory resolution of the problem.
 No grievance may be processed under the following two paragraphs which has not first been filed and investigated in accordance with this paragraph except for the resolution of compensation complaints.

-(c) Step 3 - City Manager Review. - Any grievance which has not been resolved by the procedures hereinabove set forth may be referred to the City Manager by the complainant or by the Director of Human Resources.
+(c) Step 3 - City Manager Review.
+Any grievance which has not been resolved by the procedures hereinabove set forth may be referred to the City Manager by the complainant or by the Director of Human Resources.
 Such referral shall be in writing, detailing the specific issues involved in the referral together with a statement of the resolution desired.
-The City Manager shall designate a personal representative who shall not be the Director of Human Resources to investigate the merits of the complaint, to meet with the complainant, and, if the complainant is not the Association, to meet also with the officials of the Association and to settle the grievance or to make recommendations to the City Manager.
+The City Manager shall designate a personal representative who shall not be the Director of Human Resources to investigate the merits of the complaint, to meet with the complainant, and if the complainant is not the Association, to meet also with the officials of the Association and to settle the grievance or to make recommendations to the City Manager.